Square Root Calculator – Free √ Cube Root & Nth Root Calculator | Step-by-Step Solutions

 √a = a^(1/2)

-A number b such that b² = a.
-Example: √49 = 7, because 7² = 49.
+Value b where b² = a.
+Principal root is always non-negative.
+Example: √49 = 7, since 7² = 49.

 Cube Root